-- a privately owned swimming pool, hot tub, or kiddle wading pool - a water slide park or wave pool bodies of large water, for the purpose of swimming (City of Ottawa wading pools are excluded from this)
+- A privately owned swimming pool, hot tub, or kiddle wading pool - A water slide park or wave pool - Large bodies of water, for the purpose of swimming (City of Ottawa wading pools are excluded)

 AFHCC supports play-based learning and sensory exploration and therefore encourages providers to use water play, backyard sprinklers and/or public splash pads.
 Children are permitted to use a public wading pool.